jyp/boon/README.md

 - Evil

-  Evil is a (quite) complete vi emulation layer for emacs.
+  Evil is a (quite) complete vi emulation layer for Emacs.

-  In boon, quite a bit of emacs structure and user experience is retained.
+  In boon, quite a bit of Emacs structure and user experience is retained.
 Examples: the x key gives the C-x prefix map.
   Interactive arguments are used for text objects.